-Director Notification.
-If the Participant is a director, associate director or shadow director of a subsidiary or other related company in Singapore, the Participant is subject to certain notification requirements under the Singapore Companies Act.
+Chief Executive Officer and Director Notification.
+If the Participant is the Chief Executive Officer ("CEO") or a director, associate director or shadow director of a subsidiary or other related company in Singapore, the Participant is subject to certain notification requirements under the Singapore Companies Act.
 Among these requirements is an obligation to notify the Singapore subsidiary in writing when the Participant receives an interest (e.g., RSUs, Shares) in the Company or any related company.
 In addition, the Participant must notify the Singapore subsidiary when the Participant sells Shares of the Company or any related company (including when the Participant sells Shares acquired under the Plan).
-These notifications must be made within two (2) business days of acquiring or disposing of any interest in the Company or any related company.
-In addition, a notification must be made of the Participant's interests in the Company or any related company within two (2) business days of becoming a director.
+These notifications must be made within two (2) business days of (i) acquiring or disposing of any interest in the Company or any related company, or (ii) any change in a previously-disclosed interest (e.g. upon vesting of the RSUs or when Shares are subsequently sold).
+In addition, a notification must be made of the Participant's interests in the Company or any related company within two (2) business days of becoming a CEO or director, associate director, or shadow director.